 Terry and Colleen were privileged to be part of WGM's great ministry at Escuela El Sembrador Donald Hawk (School of the Sower) for several years.
 They have seen hundreds of boys and young men go through the school's primary, secondary, vocational, and Bible Institute education programs.

-Terry currently serves as Regional Director for WGM's ministries in Central America.
+Terry and Colleen currently serve as Regional Director for WGM's ministries in The Americas Region.